 When shopping online, what you see is not always what you get.
 Online nurseries and plant catalogs display pictures of full, established plants, but in the product or shipping details it will usually state if these plants are shipped bare root or in containers with soil.
 Low shipping costs usually indicate that the plants are bare root because these are much less expensive to ship.

-Bare root plants are dormant perennials, shrubs or trees.
+Bare root plants are dormant perennials, shrubs, or trees.
 These plants are grown in normal nurseries, but then dug up while dormant.
-They are then prepared and packaged to be shipped directly to the
+They are then prepared and packaged to be shipped directly to the customer or garden centers or stored in refrigerator units until it is time to ship them.

 How to Plant a Bare Root Plant